Mazars-Tech/AD_Miner/README.md

     <img src="doc/img/right_click.png" style="height:150px">
 </p>

+If you have azure, an azure-specific Dashbord appears automatically (still under development)

 ## Evolution ##

 If you have multiple AD-Miner reports over time, you can easily track the evolution with the `--evolution` argument: each AD-Miner report generates a JSON data file alongside the `index.html` file.
 You just need to gather these different JSON files into a single folder and specify the path to that folder after the `--evolution` argument.